 Psychological and School Psychological Supervision

-Managing supervision (“affiliations”) is an online process through your eLicensing Ohio user account.
+Managing supervision (“affiliations” is the term used in the portal) is an online process through your eLicense Ohio account.
 Please register and terminate (“deactivate” is the term used in the portal) your psychological work and training supervisees online.
-To register or terminate a supervisory relationship, click here.

 A. WORK supervision is for persons who are not seeking licensure but have academic and/or professional training.
 A WORK supervisee may have a master’s degree, a bachelor’s degree or at least two years of college, such as a mental health technology degree.